wp-plugins/facebook-fan-box/readme.txt

 - CSS: The URL to your own style sheet (more info: http://wiki.developers.facebook.com/index.php/Fb:fan).

-- IFRAME: If you are unable to use JavaScript method for some reason, you can use add a Fan Box using an HTML iframe tag.
+- IFRAME: If you are unable to use JavaScript method for some reason, you can use add a Fan Box using an HTML iframe tag (Default value is 0).

 == Installation ==